 How to Build Remote Care Programs Across Integrated Care Settings

-Norfolk and Norwich University Hospitals NHS Trust, share their experience of growing their remote care program (known as a virtual ward service) to a system-wide, 24/7 service supporting the delivery of care to multiple patient populations.
+Norfolk and Norwich University Hospitals NHS Trust, share their experience of growing their remote care programme to a system-wide, 24/7 service supporting the delivery of care to multiple patient populations.

 We also get a first look at Norwich’s plans to expand the reach of this service via a virtual hospital, which shall smooth patient transitions across their integrated care system and support the recovery of services.